 This question is thoroughly answered as of 2016.
 Holger Cramer, Romy Lauche, Jost Langhorst, and Gustav Dobos conducted a detailed review of 306 randomized control trials with 52 varieties of Yoga and concluded that no Yoga style was better than the other with respect to positive outcomes and reducing depressive symptoms.
 277 of the 306 RCTs (91%) showed positive outcomes which did not differ based on the nuances of each Yoga tradition.

 The researchers suggest that choosing a style of Yoga as a coping mechanism or a treatment plan can be informed by personal preference, aesthetics, economics, and convenience.
-That means you can choose whichever style you’d like and expect it to influence you positively.All forms of Yoga can be effective in coping with depression.
+That means you can choose whichever style you’d like and expect it to influence you positively.All forms of Yoga are effective in coping with depression.
 You can choose a style based on personal preferences.
 Click To Tweet

 This review also generates a different hypothesis – There may be a common denominator for all types of Yoga which functions as an ‘active ingredient’ in the treatment of depression.
 There are a number of possibilities – participating in meaningful activities, physical mastery, social bonding, separation from monotony, etc.